Cc-itu-2024/MandatoryActivity5/README.md

 - maxNode: The maximum number of nodes expected to run

 **To run client**
-- in a new terminal run: go run client/client.go -nodeId \<nodeId\> -maxNode \<maxNoOfNodes\>
+- in a new terminal run: go run client/client.go -nodeId \<nodeId\>
 - nodeId: The ID of the node of which the client tries to connect to
-- maxNode: The maximum number of nodes expected to run

 **To crash a node**
 - Press ctrl + c inside the terminal of the node